-This online healthcare administration master's degree program equips students with the faculties to lead the changing healthcare environment through the development of interpersonal competencies, critical thinking, and ethical reasoning.
-Students who complete this degree will have learned to examine the foundational models and theories of leadership; to initiate change by applying their learning and developing their own individual leadership style; and how to solve complex healthcare administrative issues.
+The CLU online healthcare administration master's degree program equips students with the faculties to lead the changing healthcare environment through the development of interpersonal competencies, critical thinking, and ethical reasoning.
+Students who complete this degree will have learned to examine the foundational models and theories of leadership; to initiate change by applying their learning, develop their own individual leadership style; and understand how to solve complex healthcare administrative issues.

 The M.A. in Organizational Leadership with a concentration in Healthcare aligns with the mission of Claremont Lincoln University to produce leaders capable of respecting differences and collaborating with those of different viewpoints to resolve problems: